Basic Operation Questions

 Each of these features is simple to control.
 Press the relevant button to turn it on (the button shows a tick).
 Press it again to turn it off (the button shows a cross).

-Is the HT-300 supplied with a memory card?
+Is the HT-400 supplied with an SD memory card?

 Yes.
-The memory card is required by the HT-300 in order for it to function.
+The SD memory card is required by the HT-400 in order save your personal settings (playlists etc).

 Can I set up a service in advance?

 Yes.
 This is done using the Playlist feature.
 You can store as many tunes as you like in a Playlist, personalising the settings for each tune (number of verses, style etc) as you go.
 When you have finished, give the Playlist a name (maybe the date of the service).
 Then create more Playlists for other services - you can store as many Playlists as you want.

 We have customers who retain all their Playlists, effectively cataloguing their music use ever since purchase.